david-Toledo/tictactoe/README.md

 Tic-tac-toe
 =========================================================
-This is the fist project in General Assembly.
+This is my fist project in General Assembly.
 Tic-tac-toe or also called "X's and O's" or "Gato" in my Country which means "cat", is a very well known game around the world.
 No matter if you are old or young.
 Everyone has seen it or played it at least once.
 This was basically a paper and pencil game for 2 players but now with the technology is also digital), X and O, who take turns marking spaces in a 3x3 grid.